tc39/proposal-temporal/docs/zoneddatetime.md

 zdt.toTime(); // => 03:24:30
 ```

-### zonedDateTime.**getFields**() : { year: number, month: number, day: number, hour: number, minute: number, second: number, millisecond: number, microsecond: number, nanosecond: number, calendar: object, [propName: string]: unknown }
+### zonedDateTime.**getFields**() : { year: number, month: number, day: number, hour: number, minute: number, second: number, millisecond: number, microsecond: number, nanosecond: number, offset: string, timeZone: object, calendar: object, [propName: string]: unknown }

-**Returns:** a plain object with properties equal to the fields of `zonedDateTime`, including all date/time fields (expressed in the current calendar) as well as the `calendar`, `timeZone`, and `offsetNanoseconds` properties.
+**Returns:** a plain object with properties equal to the fields of `zonedDateTime`, including all date/time fields (expressed in the current calendar) as well as the `calendar`, `timeZone`, and `offset` properties.

 This method can be used to convert a `Temporal.ZonedDateTime` into a record-like data structure.
 It returns a new plain JavaScript object, with all the fields as enumerable, writable, own data properties.